This post was reviewed and updated on April 5, 2021

 What does a psychoanalyst do (LP)?

-It’s common for those in psychoanalysis sessions to see their analyst around 1–3 times a week.
-Psychoanalysis can sometimes include laying on a couch, dream analysis, and free association to explore unconscious behaviors and thought patterns.
+It’s common for individuals receiving psychoanalysis to see their analyst around 1–3 times a week.
+Psychoanalysis may look like laying on a couch (vs facing your therapist while seated in a chair), dream analysis, and free association to explore unconscious behaviors and thought patterns.

 What kind of therapist do I need?